-When I did my military to civilian transition I became an adviser at a financial planning firm, I had gone through all the standard trainings and licensing.
+When I did my military to civilian transition I became an adviser at a typical financial planning firm, I had gone through all the standard trainings and licensing.
 I wasn’t a Certified Financial Planner (CFP), but it’s not that hard to learn the standard retirement planning philosophy and basically follow the rules, regulations and compliance of how everybody is "supposed" to save their money if they’re doing all the correct things from a fixed income perspective.
 I didn’t know any better, and I served my clients in that capacity.
 I’m not saying that what I was telling them was wrong.
 It’s just an antiquated methodology, given the current times.
 We sure weren't focusing on military to civilian transition enough.

 My wake-up call came when working with a young woman that I always considered my best client and one of my good friends.
 She was a former Air Force officer, really nice, a super-jolly-go-lucky type of personality who was working over in Germany as a Project Manager for one of the DOD contractors overseas.
 Those jobs tend to suck the life out of people.
 I had many friends that were just miserable with the hours they were putting in and the stress that was on them.
 Government contracting is high stress, because if you lose the contract, the company doesn’t get any money.
 People are constantly getting laid off.
 It’s hard to find good workers to come overseas on a whim.